partizand/mrotate/readme.md

   * First
    The earliest of the creation and modification dates.
 * `DateReplace`
- The replacement date in the date parameters (like %d%), the default Now is the current one, Modify, Created, Last, First are also possible (see the DateMode parameter, only the first letter is checked).
+ The replacement date in the date parameters (like `%d`), the default Now is the current one, Modify, Created, Last, First are also possible (see the DateMode parameter, only the first letter is checked).
 * `Prerotate`
  The script before rotation is executed once for the entire record
 * `Postrotate`